1. What is bias in AI?

 Data protection requirements are only part of the solution and additional measures (detailed above) are required.

-The individual solution depends in particular on the AI system used, the intended use, the state of the art and other regulatory requirements, such as under the proposed AI Act.
-However, after a case-specific analysis that takes into account the peculiarities of the AI system, it can be done what is currently feasible both practically and in terms of data privacy.
+The individual solution depends in particular on the AI system used, the intended use, the state of the art (Art.
+32(1) GDPR) and other regulatory requirements, such as under the proposed AI Act.
+After conducting a case-specific analysis, with a particular focus on the peculiarities of the AI system, it can be determined that, in practice and from a data protection perspective, everything currently feasible has been done.
 We would be happy to support you in this implementation.

 Sign up to our email digest